KnightVR/XRSupport/README.md

 **Latest Unity version tested: 2019.3.13f1**

 # Generating a repository from this template
-Go to this repositories github [here](www.google.com)

-Click 'Use this template'
+Go to the top of this repository and click 'Use this template'

 Select the owner of the new repository